MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/xcuitest.md

 	end
 	```

-	'MyUITestTarget' should be the name of the target for your XCUITests.
+	"MyUITestTarget" should be the name of the target for your XCUITests.
 If you're unsure of what your test target is called, you can run

 	```shell
 	$ xcodebuild -list